 Groundbreaking entrepreneurs follow their own compass

-The definition of the compass, the pin-pointing of socioeconomic value can best be established by the entrepreneur (not investor) with the unique vision for a better world.
+The definition of the compass, the pin-pointing of social economic value can best be established by the entrepreneur (not investor) with the unique vision for a better world.
 By the groundbreaking entrepreneur who by definition does not subscribe to the populist view, who has the vision and ability to enable change, and an unwavering passion to improve the way the world works (as Craig Ferguson says “reminds you of anyone?”).

-All Venture investors need to do is assess whether the vision and ability to execute of the company, started by the entrepreneur is plausible in generating the large socioeconomic value that was promised.
+All Venture investors need to do is assess whether the vision and ability to execute of the company, started by the entrepreneur is plausible in generating the large social economic value that was promised.
 Cost is highly relevant only to those investors who have nothing to hang on to but downside protection.
 The opportunity for creating large social economic upside in technology remains priceless.

 When life gives you lemons

 Raising money is just like dating, those who pretend to be someone they are not will find themselves inevitably failing, and unhappy with what they submitted to.
 So, they key to raising money is to keep looking for an investor who has the merit and money, and can subscribe to what the entrepreneur is selling (by virtue of its goal).
-If none do, and one has clearly defined the path to large socioeconomic value, stay firm and keep at it.
+If none do, and one has clearly defined the path to large social economic value, stay firm and keep at it.